Ron Hicks

 in the state of New Jersey he took up a position with the Union County Technical

 Institute as a teacher of Physics, Mathematics and Electronics.
-During this

-Returning to Sydney in early 1965, Ron joined Standard Telephones and Cables (STC) writing tenders for large engineering projects all over the world.
-When STC won the contract to man the Canberra tracking station, Ron took the position of Computer Engineer.
+When STC won the contract to man the Canberra Apollo tracking station, Ron took the position of Computer Engineer.
 After three months training with NASA in Virginia on Univac 642B computers and peripherals, he and his family moved to Canberra.

 Ron recalls:

-Ron left Honeysuckle in 1969 to pursue an Engineering Sales career.
+Ron moved on from Honeysuckle in 1969 to pursue an Engineering Sales career.
 He subsequently returned to Sydney for a couple of years and then moved back to his home town where he opened Canadas very first computer store in 1974.
+Over the next eight years, as a distributor of Qantel mini-computer systems out of California, Ron and his staff developed custom software and installed and maintained the hardware.

 Back in those days, computers came without